Littoral combat ship: Operational issues

-On 30 April 2014, the Navy issued two requests for information (RFI) to industry to give the LCS task force follow-on designs to Flight 0 ship models.
-One RFI was for design concepts and information on cost and lethality, and the other was for specific systems and technologies.
-Mission areas consisting of anti-air, surface warfare, anti-submarine warfare, and mine countermeasure missions will offer a range of mission and capability options based on the threat environment that will drive design work and costs.
-Options for the proposed small surface combatant were a modified version of the LCS, an existing alternate ship design, or an entirely new design.
+Revised requirements and designs

+A 2013 DOT&E report on the two LCSs raised doubts about their survivability, as they did not include features for sustained combat operations.
+Concerned that the LCS would make up one-sixth of the Navy's 300-ship force, Secretary of Defense Chuck Hagel directed the Navy to submit alternative proposals for a versatile surface combatant comparable to a frigate.
+Options considered included the Legend class in use by the U.S. Coast Guard, three Freedom-class variants of differing size, an Aegis-equipped version of the Independence class, and lastly, an American-built version of the Spanish Navy's F-100-class frigate.

-On the proposal's due date, ship designs were submitted by Lockheed Martin, Austal USA, Huntington Ingalls Industries, and General Dynamics Bath Iron Works, and separate combat systems proposals were submitted by Lockheed, Raytheon, and General Dynamics Advanced Information Systems (GD AIS); ship and combat systems responses were limited to 25 and 15 pages respectively.
-Lockheed's response was a variant of their Freedom-class LCS; different upgrades included an advised increase in length to 125 m, vertical launch systems for Standard Missile 2 missiles or the Standard Missile 6, and the SPY-1F Aegis radar or an Air Missile Defense Radar derivative.
-Austal USA submitted a modified Independence-class ship, adding permanently installed systems like a towed array sonar, torpedoes, vertical launch anti-submarine rockets, and aviation capability to support the MH-60 helicopter in place of mission modules.
-Like Lockheed's submission, it has a VLS for Standard missiles, a 76 mm gun in place of the 57 mm gun, and can take on an Aegis or ADMR radar.
-Huntington Ingalls submitted a larger, more heavily armed National Security Cutter.
-General Dynamics also made an unspecified response.
+On 30 April 2014, the Navy issued two requests for information (RFI) to industry.
+Lockheed Martin responded with a variant of their Freedom-class LCS; upgrades included an increase in length to 125 m, vertical launch systems for Standard Missile 2 missiles or the Standard Missile 6, and the SPY-1F Aegis radar or an Air Missile Defense Radar derivative.
+Austal USA submitted a modified Independence-class ship, replacing the LCS' mission modules with permanent systems like a towed array sonar, torpedoes, vertical launch anti-submarine rockets, and aviation capability to support MH-60 helicopters.
+Like Lockheed's submission, it had a vertical launch system for Standard missiles, a 76 mm gun in place of the 57 mm gun, and could take on an Aegis or ADMR radar.
+Huntington Ingalls Industries submitted a larger, more heavily armed Legend-class cutter.
+General Dynamics provided an unspecified response.